sami-chaaban/alphascreen/README.md

 alphascreen --check
 ```

-Checks how many runs are finished so far.
+Checks how many runs are finished so far and how many remain.

 ```
 alphascreen --write_unfinished